Protection of Interests in Enforcement Proceedings

 Seizure of Property

-The bailiff can seize the debtor’s assets, including cash held personally or by others, to secure future repayment.
+The bailiff may seize the debtor's assets — including cash held personally or with third parties — to secure future recovery.

 Restrictions on Personal Rights